softwaremill/sttp/docs/quickstart.md

 ## Using sbt

-The basic dependency which provides the API and the default synchronous backend is:
+The basic dependency which provides the API, together with a synchronous and `Future`-based backends, is:

 ```scala
 "com.softwaremill.sttp.client3" %% "core" % "@VERSION@"